Prior art search – 4 Cases where finding reference was next to impossible

 We tried to use this lead and started building different routes to reach the required result.
 The initial two routes were (1) Searching Standards and (2) Searching Patents.

-We decided to act conventionally at first and started searching patents.
-However, there was not much patent literature and soon we knew that searching in patents literature is going to be a futile effort.
+We decided to act conventionally at first and started searching for patents.
+However, there was not much patent literature and soon we knew that searching in patent literature is going to be a futile effort.

 We quickly moved all our efforts towards standards.
 However, when we started searching in standards it was like finding a pearl in an ocean.
 Since we were not able to narrow down on a particular standard, the literature was overwhelming and hence, it was becoming a big challenge for us.

 From this point, we started segmenting the data related to standards.
-We found a few standards that utilized similar equation and hence decided to check for the documents that were used in developing the standard.
-As we started back tracking the technology, we were running out of standards to be checked.
+We found a few standards that utilized a similar equation and hence decided to check for the documents that were used in developing the standard.
+As we started backtracking the technology, we were running out of standards to be checked.

-Anyhow, we kept on looking but every standard seemed to disclose the equation after the priority date until we identified a document which disclosed exactly what we were looking for.
+Anyhow, we kept on looking but every standard seemed to disclose the equation after the priority date until we identified a document that disclosed exactly what we were looking for.

 But guess what?
 It belonged to the assignee of the patent that we were trying to invalidate and above all was the same date as the priority date of the patent.

 Various thoughts that there is nothing before this document started coming in our mind.
 However, we decided not to give up otherwise we would not be able to overcome the challenge.

 Usually while studying standards, we cover the normative text that contributes towards the formation of the standard.
 However, in our case, the closest normative text belonged to the same assignee and that too on the same date.